lj020326/ansible-datacenter/docs/ansible-firewall-example.md

 The [varnames lookup plugin](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/varnames_lookup.html) can be used to derive all variables matching a pattern (e.g., 'firewall_ports__*') to derive all the firewall variable port definitions/specifications for an inventory host.

-First, the variables will need to exist in the inventory as group vars or host vars for the variable lookup plugin approach to work.
+The variables will need to exist in the inventory as group vars or host vars for the variable lookup plugin approach to work.

-From the prior playbook, with the exception of the bind role, all of the target hosts are linux hosts.
+So we create group var files for each of the respective target host groups defined in the playbook.

-So we create a 'linux' group to add them and a 'nameserver' group var file for the nameserver port config settings.
+In this case, we create a 'linux', 'webserver', and 'nameserver' group var file to add the respective firewall_port__* variables with the necessary port config settings.

 ./inventory/group_vars/linux.yml:
 ```yml
 ---